All About Woodworking Machine Setters, Operators, and Tenders

 - Computer aided design and drafting CADD software

 How to Become a Woodworking Machine Operator

-Education needed to be a Woodworking Machine Setter, Operator, or Tender:
+What education is needed to be a Woodworking Machine Setter, Operator, or Tender?

 What work experience do I need to become a Woodworking Machine Operator?